aekimura/CS199_Final/README.md

 ### 4. Map Reads

-> For parts A, B, and C
+> Parts A, B, and C were combined into a single script, "bash_steps123.sh" which will generate SAM, BAM, and GTF files for all of the samples named in "samples.txt".

 >a) Map Sample Reads to Reference Genome: Hisat2 v.
 2.1.0 uses the indicies built in part C of the preprocessing stage in order to generate a Sequence Alignment Map (SAM file) aligning the paired fastq reads from each sample to the reference genome.
-This step is executed as the first part of the script "bash_steps123.sh".

 >b) Sort and Convert the SAM files to BAM files: Samtools v.
-2349873847238239487 sorts the SAM file generated by Hisat2 and generates a binary version of the SAM file (BAM file) for each of the samples.
-This step is executed as the second part of the script "bash_steps123.sh".
+1.9 sorts the SAM file generated by Hisat2 and generates a binary version of the SAM file (BAM file) for each of the samples.

 >c) Assemble Transcripts For Each Sample: Stringtie v.
-349823487 uses the BAM file generated by Samtools to assemble a transcript (GTF file) for each sample.
-This step is executed as the third and final part of the script "bash_steps123.sh"
+1.3.6 uses the BAM file generated by Samtools to assemble a transcript (GTF file) for each sample.

 ```
 SAMPLE=$(head -n ${SGE_TASK_ID} samples.txt | tail -n 1)